How do you build a superior cat? First, build a superior yard.

 Infusion is the process of drawing resin through the layers of carbon cloth and core, which ensures the lightest and strongest parts possible, while eliminating unnecessary weight.
-Our resin infusion process has been perfected to deliver carbon structures free of defects and voids.
-This allows us to offer an impressive 10-year structural guarantee.
+Our resin infusion process has been perfected to deliver carbon structures free of defects and voids, which allows us to offer an impressive 60 month structural guarantee.

 The hull, deck and structures are 100% carbon fiber composite sandwich construction using post-cured infused epoxy resins.
 Corecell foam cores throughout the boat provide the lightest and toughest construction, as well as sound and heat insulation.

-The rig and spars are from Future Fibres with carbon fiber fractional mast, Vee boom and longeron and all pre-preg carbon fiber that's been autoclave baked.
+The rig and spars are from Southern Spars: carbon fiber fractional mast, vee boom and longeron and all pre-preg carbon fiber that's been autoclave baked.
 No marginal alloy rig substitute here.
-This carbon fiber and aramid rig uses continuous fiber construction technology which is 30% of the weight of stainless steel rod rigging.
+The carbon fiber and aramid rig uses continuous fiber construction technology which is 30% of the weight of stainless steel rod rigging.
 This rigging technique has been extensively tested by Germanischer Lloyd and exceeds all impact and safety standards.

 State of the Art